 Make Sure the Project is Properly Funded

 Many solar projects are design build projects.
-If that’s the case, there is an added element of risk for you and your bond company.
-You can read more about bonding design build projects here but at the very least your bond company will want to make sure that you have the proper professional liability insurance in place.
+If that’s the case, there is an added element of risk for you and your surety bond company.
+You can read more about bonding design build projects here but at the very least your surety bond company will want to make sure that you have the proper professional liability insurance in place.
 They will also want to know who is designing the project and if they have previous solar experience.
 Finally, most design build projects carry a surcharge on your bond premium for the extra risk and you will want to make sure you incorporate that into your pricing.
+You can read all about how contract surety bonds are priced here.

 Select the Right Bond Company and Broker

-I have bonded many solar projects and find that they are very simple.
-However, many bond underwriters have not worked on these types of projects and are scared off by the thought.
+I have provided surety bonds on many solar projects and find that they are very simple.
+However, many surety bond underwriters have not worked on these types of projects and are scared off by the thought.
 Many solar projects are very simple, however.
 Usually, they start like many other projects.
 There is site and utility work to start followed by setting the panels.
 Most of the connections are often not any more difficult than plugging in a television set.
-Having this understanding goes a long way towards getting the bond approved.
+Having this understanding goes a long way towards getting the surety bond approved.

-If you are a solar contractor who needs a bond and someone with the expertise to help you, contact MG Surety today.
-We want to be your bond broker for life!
+If you are a solar contractor who needs a surety bond and someone with the expertise to help you, contact MG Surety today.
+You can also visit our Frequently Asked Questions Page about Performance Bonds here.
+We want to be your surety bond broker for life!